-On federally funded projects, the Department periodically requests reimbursement for eligible expenses from the federal funding agency (14 CFR 151.61 ff and 23 CFR 140.105).
+On federally funded projects, the Department requests reimbursement for eligible expenses from the federal funding agency (14 CFR 151.61 ff and 23 CFR 140.105).

-On FHWA-funded projects, the Department's Federal Aid unit prepares the project Progress Vouchers using the expenditure information in AKSAS.
+On FHWA-funded projects, the Department's Federal Aid unit prepares the project Progress Vouchers using the expenditure information in IRIS.
 One billing covering a number of projects is submitted directly to the FHWA.
-The Project Engineer and project staff involve themselves in this process through their review of their projects' expenditure information in AKSAS.
+The Project Engineer and project staff involve themselves in this process through their review of their projects' expenditure information in IRIS.

-On FAA-funded projects the reimbursement requests are prepared, on a grant-by-grant basis, according to regional procedures using the same AKSAS expenditure information.
-The Project Engineer reviews these Grant Reimbursement Requests for accuracy and reasonableness.
-The Group Chief/PM or the Project Engineer signs the request and submits it to the FAA for a draw down on the project's letter of credit.
+On FAA-funded projects the reimbursement requests are prepared, on a grant-by-grant basis, according to regional procedures using the same IRIS expenditure information.
+Reimbursable Services Agreements (RSAs) or utility agreement billings are prepared by the regional finance unit, using the financial information in IRIS.